HMR-Net: Hierarchical Modular Routing for Cross-Domain Object Detection in Aerial Images: Methodology

 \begin{itemize} \item We initially disable expert routing, region segmentation, and the CEM.
 All inputs are processed by a shared backbone and baseline detection head to learn general representations.
 Only $\mathcal{L}_{\text{det}}$ is used.

-\item After warm-up, we activate global expert routing and cross-expert distillation.
-Inputs are routed to top-1 global experts, and $\mathcal{L}_{\text{route}}$ and $\mathcal{L}_{\text{distill}}$ are added to have balanced and consistent specialization.
+\item After warm-up, we activate domain expert routing and cross-expert distillation.
+Inputs are routed to top-1 domain experts, and $\mathcal{L}_{\text{route}}$ and $\mathcal{L}_{\text{distill}}$ are added to have balanced and consistent specialization.

-\item In the final phase, we enable local region routing and the CEM.
-Region segmentation and local expert modules are activated, and semantic alignment is supervised via $\mathcal{L}_{\text{align}}$.
-Coherence regularization $\mathcal{L}_{\text{coh}}$ stabilizes region boundaries. \end{itemize}
+\item In the final phase, scene region routing and the CEM are activated.
+Region segmentation is supervised by the coherence loss $\mathcal{L}_{\text{coh}}$, while visual-semantic alignment is optimized through $\mathcal{L}_{\text{align}}$. \end{itemize}

-{\bf{Total Loss:}} The full training objective is a weighted sum of the detection loss and additional terms:
+{\bf{Total Loss:}} The full training is a weighted sum of the detection loss and additional terms:

-where $\lambda_1$, $\lambda_2$, $\lambda_3$ and $\lambda_4$ are weighting hyperparameters.
-During backpropagation, each expert module only receives gradients from the samples it processes, enabling clean and independent specialization as shown in Algorithm \ref{alg:hmr}.
-This staged training significantly improves convergence stability and model performance by avoiding early overfitting to suboptimal routing decisions and gradually guiding the network toward hierarchical specialization with strong semantic alignment.
+where $\lambda_1$, $\lambda_2$, $\lambda_3$, and $\lambda_4$ are weighting hyperparameters.
+During backpropagation, each expert receives gradients only from its assigned samples, enabling independent specialization (Algorithm~\ref{alg:hmr}).
+This staged training improves convergence stability by reducing early overfitting to suboptimal routing decisions and encouraging hierarchical specialization.